Quakerism and The Religious

 Susan B. Anthony

 Quakers have been known for many things over the centuries—resistance to war, absolute gender equality, peace efforts and they were prominent in the abolitionist movement.
-Many of the leaders of the efforts to gain women the right to vote and other freedoms were led by Quaker women, Elizabeth Cady Stanton and Susan B. Anthony among them…
+Many of the leaders of the efforts to gain women the right to vote and other freedoms were led by Quaker women, Lucretia Mott and Susan B. Anthony among them…

 Testimonies Quakers Live By